AdrianFoxy/AdrianFoxy/README.md

 ###

-<p align="left">✨ My name is Adrian, I'm a passionate .NET developer.
-Aspires to become an experienced developer.<br>📚 Now I'm navigating the world of web development with ASP.NET and Angular. <br>🎯 Constantly growing and evolving, I am actively seeking opportunities to collaborate on interesting projects, learn from experienced developers, and contribute to the thriving developer community.</p>
+<p align="left">✨ My name is Adrian, I'm a passionate .NET developer. <br>📚 Now I'm navigating the world of web development with ASP.NET and Angular. <br>🎯 Constantly growing and evolving, I am actively seeking opportunities to collaborate on interesting projects, learn from experienced developers, and contribute to the thriving developer community.</p>

 ###